ggandor/leap.nvim/README.md

 - Accepting the first match after one input character is a useful shortcut in operator-pending mode (e.g. `ds{char}<enter>`).

-#### Smart autojump

-Leap automatically jumps to the first match if the remaining matches can be covered by a limited set of "safe" target labels (keys you would not use right after a jump), but stays in place, and switches to an extended label set otherwise.
-(The trade-off becomes more and more acceptable as the number of targets increases, since the probability of aiming for the very first target becomes less and less.)

-For fine-tuning, see `:h leap-config` (`labels` and `safe_labels`).

 #### Concealed labels